akuchibotla/you-got-mail/README.md

 3) These usernames are weighted by content as described above

-4) Domains and social media accounts are crawled, scraped, and regex is used to determine whether or not emails exist within them and in the case that they do, they are weighted highly
+4) Domains and social media accounts are crawled, scraped, and regex is used to determine whether or not emails exist within them and in the case that they do, they are weighted highly (generally this part is responsible for taking a long time)

 5) Usernames get linked to the most popular email providers (GMail, Yahoo, Hotmail, AOL) as well as personal domains in order to generate emails